QCzok/JS-Fallabfrage-Segment-3/README.md

 `location.replace("https://www.goldbarnewyork.com/");`

-Im `else` Fall gibst du ein `alert` mit der Meldung "Die Seite ist nur für Erwachsene zugänglich" aus.
+Im `else` Fall gibst du ein `alert` mit der Meldung "You have to be at least 21 years old." aus.